 Al Mansour continues to focus on creating a new body of work, which includes such subjects as the economy, education, creating several new series, as well as continuing several series and other works.
 Al Mansour is also working on a series of abstracts.

 In 2018, Al Mansour has two pieces on exhibit in Brand 46: Works on Paper, the 46th Annual National Juried Exhibition.
 This exhibition marks 12 years since Al Mansour showed at the Brand Libraries & Art Center in Glendale, California.
 The two works are: New World Order #2: Classes and Masses and Altered State(s) (see, Works).
 Al Mansour received the Juror's Award from Edward Goldman (Huffington Post, KCRW & NPR Art Critic) for Altered State(s).

-Al Mansour's early career as the founder and president of AfroLink® Software, which created the first Afrocentric interactive multimedia software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface, and engaging interactive content.
+Al Mansour's early career as the founder and president of AfroLink® Software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface, and engaging interactive content.